-In order to coordinate institutional activities aimed at ensuring appropriate risk assessment and management across the BMV Group companies, the Company has established a Risk Committee (comprised of Bolsa Mexicana de Valores and the entities over which it exercises control).
-This committee assists the Audit Committee in coordinating institutional activities to ensure appropriate risk assessment and management across the BMV Group companies with the collaboration of Internal Audit, Comprehensive Risk Management and other relevant areas.
+In order to coordinate institutional activities aimed at ensuring appropriate risk assessment and management, the Company has established a Risk Management Committee (comprised of the entities over which the Company exercises control).
+This Committee assists the Audit Committee in coordinating institutional activities to ensure appropriate risk assessment and management in the Company with the collaboration of Internal Audit, Comprehensive Risk Management and other relevant areas.